 Weak and Helpless

-While there are no repetitions in this segment, we encounter several words we have seen previously such as “steadfast love,” “deliver,” and “poor and needy” (vss.
+While there are no repetitions in this segment, we encounter several words which David used previously in the psalm such as “steadfast love…deliver…poor and needy” (vss.
 21 & 22).
-Two striking similes convey the psalmist’s sense of frailty.
+Two striking similes convey his sense of frailty.
 First, he describes himself as fading away like the shadow cast by the setting sun, elongating more and more until it disappears when darkness falls.
-Then he pictures himself as a dying locust, clinging desperately to the garment of a person determined to shake it off (vs. 23).
+Then he portrays himself as a dying locust, clinging desperately to the garment of a person determined to shake it off (vs. 23).
 Like Job, his life has become a public example of suffering.

 I. Seeking deliverance from Yahweh who is gracious and loving (21)

 II.
 Sensing my desperate need for him in my weakness (22-25)